woman with short brown hair and a scarf, smiling

-Hello!
-I am Katerina Malone, a dyslexia specialist and structured literacy reading and writing tutor trained by the Slingerland Institute.
-As a structured literacy tutor, I have successfully completed levels 1 & 2 of the Slingerland training program.
+I am Katerina Malone, a dyslexia reading specialist and structured literacy reading and writing expert trained by the Slingerland Institute.
+I have successfully completed levels 1 & 2 of the Slingerland training program.

 The Slingerland Approach is a comprehensive, structured, multimodal methodology based on Orton-Gillingham.
 It is aimed at supporting students with dyslexia / specific language-based learning differences.